Working at Google.

 Western Digital acquired Trovebox in 2014 to integrate our software into their MyCloud line of products.

 The Trovebox software was ported to work with the MyCloud NAS devices.
 The backend was written with different storage systems in mind and was easily integrated into the MyCloud ecosystem without changing the core functionality.
-The frontend was switched over to AngularJS.

 Created by Patrick and Jaisen